 Avid birders should make a beeline for the Willapa Wildlife Refuge and Cape Disappointment State Park.
 Depending on the season, you might spot great blue herons, black-bellied plovers, great horned owls, and hundreds of other species.

 Whale watching is one of the most exciting things to do in Long Beach, and these massive creatures can be seen perusing the shoreline year-round.
-However, your best chances of spotting the Pacific Grey (the most common type that swims this coast) is on clear, early mornings.
+However, your best chance of spotting the Pacific Grey (the most common type that swims this coast) is on clear, early mornings.

 If you’d like to be more confident of spotting one of these magnificent creatures, there are plenty of tour companies around Long Beach.